Vipin Khanna: Personal life and family

-Khanna's wife, Naginder Kumari (right), with her mother, Maharani Manjula Devi (left), a wife of Maharaja Bhupinder Singh.
+Khanna's wife, Naginder Kumari (right), with her mother, Maharani Manjula Devi of Darkoti (left), a wife of Maharaja Bhupinder Singh.
+Darkoti was a Kachhwaha Rajput ruled princely state, founded in the 11th century, whose rulers were directly descended from the ruling house of the Kingdom of Amber.

 Khanna was married to Naginder Kumari, the daughter of Maharaja Bhupinder Singh of Patiala and a member of the historical Phulkian dynasty.
 Naginder held the title of princess until princely titles were abolished by the 26th Amendment to the Constitution of India in 1971.
 Khanna and Naginder had four children: Vinita, Navin, Arvind and Aditya.
 His daughter, Vinita, married Randhir Singh, a sports administrator.
 Naginder, born in 1937, had family members and family relatives involved in various fields, including politics, bureaucracy, diplomacy, law, and sports administration, as well as affiliations with networks such as Freemasonry.
 Khanna was a Non-Resident Indian who was based in London and he also had a base in New Delhi.
-Khanna had set up several inheritance trusts in the British Virgin Islands.
 Khanna died on 7 November 2019, at the age of 88, in New Delhi.